 Although with chargeback, remember that it's not legal protection, it's the Visa/Mastercard/Amex process and that's nowhere near as weighty as Section 75.
 See the full Chargeback guide.

-Goods/services paid for by a secondary cardholder If the main cardholder doesn't pay, or doesn't benefit from the purchase
+Goods/services paid for by a secondary cardholder

 If you have an additional card for a partner, child or friend and this card is used to make a payment for a item you subsequently need to claim for, you'll need to show the item/service provides some benefit to the primary cardholder to be covered.